 Who are the key players in BIM projects?

-A manufacturer’s quick guide to the key stakeholders in Building Information Modelling.
+A manufacturer’s quick guide to the key stakeholders in Building Information Modeling.

 BIM guide for manufacturers

 Would you describe yourself as a manufacturer with a finger on the pulse?
-Then you’ve most likely heard of BIM: Building Information Modelling.
+Then you’ve most likely heard of BIM: Building Information Modeling.

-As a manufacturer, you’re probably struggling to understand the people moving the moving parts of a BIM process.
+As a manufacturer, you might be struggling to understand the people moving the moving parts of a BIM process.
 And you’re probably wondering who to target to get your products specified.
 This guide lays your confusion to rest.
 Find out:

 - What BIM is and what it isn’t

 - Why BIM matters to the building industry

 - How manufacturers can become a part of BIM.